 The main reason to move up to this flagship model is quite obviously for its double boilers, meaning it can extract espresso and froth milk at the same time.
 Cutting on wait times to craft the perfect cup of coffee is an aspect that’s actually more important than it sounds.
-A value proposition it is as a dual boiler from La Marzocco (although better in both looks and performance) costs trice as much.
+A value proposition it is given a dual boiler from La Marzocco (although better in both looks and performance) costs thrice as much.

 A class above single boilers

 Unlike what many suggested on the Internet, our machine was ready to brew in five minutes.
 It comes with four 58-millimetre filter baskets but the double-shot single wall one is mostly used as keeping an extra shot in the refrigerator saves time and coffee ground in contrast to calibrating back and forth.

 An external grinder will be required to go with the BES920 and from two trials, we got it to 9 bars of pressure which was sooner than expected.
 Extraction is set to 30 seconds by default but can be altered to preference so as pre infusion times, extraction temperature and autostart via a user-friendly (although small) LCD.
 Also, it has swivel wheels that makes it easy to manoeuvre when it comes to cleaning and positioning.